-- Pre-adjust the pendulum clock to within a few seconds per hour by other means, such a comparing the clock's second hand to an accurate time source.
+Pre-adjust the pendulum clock to within a few seconds per hour by other means, such as comparing the clock's second hand to an accurate time source.

-- Set DAMPING switch to Low, SENS (sensitivity) switch to Low, SCALE CENTER control to the center of its range.
+Set SCALE CENTER control to the center of its range.

-- Wait for the integrator to settle, about 2 minutes.
-Adjust the SCALE CENTER control as necessary to obtain and maintain an on-scale reading.
+Wait for the integrator to settle, about 2 minutes.
+Adjust the SCALE CENTER control if necessary to obtain an on-scale reading.
 Note: The meter responds slowly to the SCALE CENTER control; allow time for it to respond.

 Some intra-day variation may be noticed, depending on how the ups and downs of ambient temperature affect the pendulum's length during the day.
-Monitor the pendulum for 24 hours in Low SENS mode to allow intra-day variations to average out.
+Monitor the pendulum for 24 hours to allow intra-day variations to average out.

-- You may notice the pointer occasionally reverse direction and quickly return to it's starting point.
-This happens when the pendulum drifts out of the meter's (±1 cycle) range, causing a "cycle slip".
-After the pointer returns its starting point (wherever that may be) it will resume its previous direction of drift.
+You may notice the pointer reverse direction and move (relatively) quickly to the opposite end of the scale.
+This happens when the pendulum drifts out of the meter's one-cycle (360°) range, causing a "cycle slip".
+After the pointer relocates it will resume its previous direction of drift.

 "We must not be hasty." - Treebeard